cloudnativelabs/kube-router/docs/ipv6.md

 your upgrade of kube-router with a rolling reboot of your Kubernetes fleet to clean up any tunnels that were left from previous versions of kube-router.

+### Differences in --override-nexthop

+While v2.X and above versions of kube-router are IPv6 compatible and advertise both IPv4 and IPv6 addresses, it still does this over a single BGP peering.
+This peering is made from what kube-router considers the node's primary IP address.
+Which is typically the first internal IP address listed in the node's Kubernetes metadata (e.g. `kubectl get node`) unless it is overriden by a [local-address annotation](bgp.md#bgp-peer-local-ip-configuration) configuration.

+This address with be either an IPv4 or IPv6 address and kube-router will use this to make the peering.
+Without `--override-nexthop` kube-router does the work to ensure that an IP or subnet is advertised by the matching IP family for the IP or subnet.
+However, with `--override-nexthop` enabled kube-router doesn't have control over what the next-hop for the advertised route will be.
+Instead the next-hop will be overridden by the IP that is being used to peer with kube-router.

+This can cause trouble for many configurations and so it is not recommended to use `--override-nexthop` in dual-stack kube-router configurations.
+Where this really shows though is when kube-router is syncing pod IP subnets across BGP between other kube-router peers that are not in the same subnet or in full mesh scenarios.
+Because of this, starting with v2.0 versions of kube-router, even when `--override-nexthop` is specified we do not enable it for kube-router peers for the pod IP subnets.
+See [1523](https://github.com/cloudnativelabs/kube-router/pull/1523) for more information.

 ### kube-router.io/node.bgp.customimportreject Can Only Contain IPs of a Single Family

 Due to implementation restrictions with GoBGP, the annotation `kube-router.io/node.bgp.customimportreject`, which allows